eastskykang/eastskykang/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I am a doctoral student in computer science at ETH Zurich and a research assistant at the [Computational Robotics Lab](http://crl.ethz.ch/).
-The main goal of my research is to develop legged robots that move like real animals, by combining principles from optimal control, reinforcement learning, and data-driven character animation techniques.
+I am a research scientist at the Robotics and AI Institute (RAI institute) based in Zurich, Switzerland 🇨🇭.
+I completed my doctorate in computer science in 2025 at the Computational Robotics Lab, ETH Zurich, under the supervision of Prof. Stelian Coros.
+My doctoral research focused on developing control algorithms that enable legged robots to move like real animals.
+The main goal of my research is to create robots that exhibit lifelike, natural, and adaptive motor skills.
+To achieve this, my research lies at the intersection of optimal control, reinforcement learning, and data-driven character animation.

 Visit my website for my more detailed CV: [donghokang.net](http://www.donghokang.net/)